movestore/Flight-Speed-Estimation/README.md

 Github repository: *github.com/movestore/Flight-Speed-Estimation*

 ## Description
-Fits multimodal to ground speed distribution and determines the peaks to filter for flight locations (above minimum).
+Fits multimodal to GPS ground speed distribution and determines the peaks to filter for flight locations (above minimum).
 A table of track-specific parameters is provided, including average flight speed.
+This App works only with (instantaneous) GPS ground speed!

 ## Documentation
 This App uses the locmodes function from the multimodes package to fit a bimodal to the ground speed distribution of each track/animal.
 For each track a histogramme with the fitted function is provided.
 Mode1 (estimated non-flight speed), antimode (minimum between both behaviours) and mode2 (estimated flight speed) are visible by dotted lines in the plot and provided in a .csv table.
 In the table also average and standard deviation of the three parameters are provided.